 - OAKS Online (includes Reading, Mathematics, Science, and Social Sciences Assessments).
-New for 2012-13, each student in grades 3-8, contingent upon district policy, has up to two annual opportunities to take OAKS Online Reading, Mathematics, Science, and Social Sciences as available by grade.
+Each student in grades 3-8, contingent upon district policy, has up to two annual opportunities to take OAKS Online Reading, Mathematics, Science, and Social Sciences as available by grade.
 Contingent on district policy, students in high school have up to three annual opportunities in Reading, Mathematics, and Science, and two opportunities in Social Sciences.
-Side-by-side Spanish translations for the Mathematics, Science, and Social Sciences Assessments are available for ELL students.
+Side-by-side Spanish translations for the Mathematics, Science, and Social Sciences Assessments are available as an accommodation for ELL students.
 In addition, the Grade 3 OAKS Online Reading Assessment is available in Spanish.
 The Braille interface of OAKS Online provides students who use Braille with access to OAKS Reading, Mathematics, Science, and Social Sciences.
-For more information about OAKS Online administration, including through the Braille interface, see Appendix B OAKS Online Assessments and Appendices C F for subject specific administration requirements. - Online Writing Performance Assessment.
-ODE offers an online writing option for high school.
-Each student has one opportunity to be assessed.
-Districts must choose whether to assess students either during the winter or the spring writing window.
-Similarly, students may either take the online assessment or the paper-based writing assessment but may not take both.
-For more information, see Appendix G Requirements for the OAKS Writing Performance Administration.
+For more information about OAKS Online administration, including through the Braille interface, see Appendix B - OAKS Online Assessments and Appendices C - F for subject specific administration requirements. - Writing Performance Assessment.
+The Writing Performance Assessment is a required assessment for the general student population at grade 11.
+For 2013-14, the Writing